API

 • Because they are much more standardized, they have a much stronger discipline for security and governance, as well as monitored and managed for performance and scale.

-• As any other piece of productized software, the modern API has its own software development lifecycle (SDLC) of designing, testing, building, managing, and versioning.
-Also, modern APIs are well documented for consumption and versioning.
+• As with any other piece of productized software, the modern API has its own software development lifecycle (SDLC) of designing, testing, building, managing, and versioning.
+Also, modern APIs are well-documented for consumption and versioning.

 Frontend-Backend Connect